BoltzExchange/boltz-backend/docs/api-v1.md

 - `201 Created`
 - `400 Bad Request`: The swap could not be created.
 Check the `error` string in the `JSON` object of the body of the response for more information.
+This includes validation errors such as routing fees exceeding referral limits.

 Response objects: